tianysun/tianysun.github.io/teaching.md

 **Dancing coordinator** in International Latin Dance Club at UMN-TC.

 I was leading the introductory and advanced class to practice what we have learned from the dancing instructors.
 In my personal view, practice is the most important part for dancing.
 To make sure all the students can get the hang of it, I spent most of my spare time correcting peers detailed behaviors and guiding them to dance over and over again in order to form muscle memory.
-We successfully demonstrated our abilities in the Chicago National Collegiate DanceSport Championship and St. Paul Dance Fest.
+We successfully demonstrated our abilities in the National Collegiate DanceSport Championship in Chicago and Dance Fest at St. Paul, Minneapolis.

 **Volunteer English teacher** in Galle, Sir Lanka and Beijing No.2 primary school.